 - excessive snoring

-Polysomnography is an evaluation most often performed at night.
-The patient is placed in a room so that he can be monitored during his sleep phase.
+Polysomnography evaluation is most often performed at night.
+The patient is placed in a room so that they can be monitored during their sleep phases.

 Electrodes are placed on the patient’s head, face, torso, legs and arms.